-Prescription Drugs for Diabetes Nerve Pain continued...
+Prescription Drugs continued...

-More Treatment Options for Diabetes Nerve Pain
+More Treatment Options

-Doctors can also:
+Doctors could also:

-- Surgically destroy nerves or relieve a nerve compression that causes pain.
+- Surgically destroy nerves or relieve a nerve compression that causes pain

-- Implant a device that relieves pain.
+- Implant a device that relieves pain

 - Perform electrical nerve stimulation which may relieve pain.
 In this treatment, small amounts of electricity are used to block pain signals as they pass through the skin.
 Experts say its effectiveness is debatable.